joelpatel/ios-chat-app/README.md

 * How to create Segues for navigation.
 * How to make custom .xib files to modify native design components.
 * Using Grand Central Dispatch to queue asynchronous tasks.

+Warning: Currently the Firebase server is offline due to the revised terms and conditions of Firebase.